cceremuga/Rockit/README.md

 ## Release Notes

+* 9/5/19 - Removed spinner, it didn't work so well in automated build runs.
 * 8/31/19 - Support for multiple, comma separated top-level packages.
 Renamed the tool, yay!
 * 8/23/19 - Untested beta support for installation keys.
 Compiled binaries for all supported architectures.
-* 8/17/19 - Initial release with base functionality including dependency installation.

 ## Known Issues